 - Create a new workspace and note the Braze API identifier key.

 - Copy your FCM sender ID and Braze API identifier key into the appropriate places within

 /droidboy/res/values/braze.xml(in between the tags for the strings named

-- Copy your FCM server key and server ID into your app group settings under Manage Settings.
+- Copy your FCM server key and server ID into your workspace settings under Manage Settings.